zeffo/zeffo.me/src/routes/daydreams/siren/+page.md

 ---
 title: webscrapers on steroids
-description: This blog talks about my work at CMHLP-IMHO, and how async I/O has amazing performance benefits for webscraping.
+description: This blog talks about my work at CMHLP-IMHO, and how we use async python for fast webscraping.
 date: "2024-05-01"
 categories:
   - python